tunahanertekin/docs/docs/application/create-application/details.md

 You can choose the GPU model here.

+If you have `MIG` support architecturally, you need a minimum of 1 Core to create an application.
+Other than that, you will always need 2 Cores.

 ### GPU Core Count

 ![GPU Core Count](./img/gpu-core-count.png)

 Here you can determine how many cores your application will use.

+The number of cores depends on the preferred GPU model.
+The number of available cores of the preferred GPU model is the maximum number of cores for the app to be created.

 ### VDI Session Count